troymessina/PhysicsArtOfModeling/07WorkEnergy.md

 :alt: A block is pressed against a horizontal spring so as to compress the spring by a distance $D$ relative to its rest length.
 A block is pressed against a horizontal spring so as to compress the spring by a distance $D$ relative to its rest length.
 ```
-If the block is released from rest and the coefficient of kinetic friction between the block and the horizontal surface is $\mu_k$, what is the speed of the block when it leaves the spring?} This is the same example as the previous one, but with kinetic friction.
+If the block is released from rest and the coefficient of kinetic friction between the block and the horizontal surface is $\mu_k$, what is the speed of the block when it leaves the spring?
+:::{note} Solution
+:class: dropdown
+This is the same example as the previous one, but with kinetic friction.
 The forces on the block are:
 1.  $\vec F_g$, its weight, with magnitude $mg$.
 2.  $\vec N$, the normal force exerted by the ground on the block.
 3.  $\vec F(x)$, the force from the spring, with magnitude $kx$.